-- (ii) Figures in bracket relates to the previous year.
-Interest rate above represent prevailing rates. - (iii) a) SBI Term Loan of Rs 1000 Lakhs was primarily secured on 1st pari pasu basis by hypothecation of entire current assets including stocks of raw materials, stores, spares, SIP, FG, including goods in transit, book debts (etc.) and collaterally secured by 1st pari passu charge through equitable mortgage of factory land and building located at Bahadurgarh Patiala, Moradabad, hypothecation of Movable fixed assets of the company excluding vehicles and assets financed by other lenders on first pari pasu basis.
-Further the loan is guaranteed by the two promoters. - GECL-2.0 and as extended (WCTL) of SBI are secured by way of extension of 2nd charge over the existing primary and collateral securities including mortgages created in favour of the consortium banks on pari passu basis.
-Refer Note 19(i) - c) GECL 2.0 and as extended (WCTL) of Canara Bank are secured by 1st Pari passu Charge on entire Current Assets of the Company including Receivables and collaterally secured by pari pasu charge on equitable mortgage of Factory land and building located at Bahadurgarh, Patiala and Moradabad.
-Refer Note 19(i). - d) Canara Bank Term Loan of Rs 1000 Lakhs was primarily secured by 1st pari passu charge on entire current assets of the Company including receivables and collaterally secured through pari pasu charge on equitable mortgage of factory land and building located at Bahadurgarh Patiala - Punjab and at Moradabad and hypothecation of Plant and Machinery. - (iv) Date of agreement: 08.08.2022, tenure 10 years, rate of interest 10.75% p.a - (v) The company has utilised the borrowings from banks and financial institutions for the specific purposes for which it was taken. - (vi) There has been no default in respect of repayment of borrowings and interest.
-Company has not been declared as wilful defaulter by any bank or financial institution or any other lender.
+(ii) Figures in bracket relates to the previous year.
+Interest rate above represent prevailing rates.

+- (iii) a) SBI Term Loan of Rs 1000 Lakhs was primarily secured on 1st pari pasu basis by hypothecation of entire current assets including stocks of raw materials, stores, spares, SIP, FG, including goods in transit, book debts (etc.) and collaterally secured by 1st pari passu charge through equitable mortgage of factory land and building located at Bahadurgarh Patiala, Moradabad, hypothecation of Movable fixed assets of the company excluding vehicles and assets financed by other lenders on first pari pasu basis.
+Further the loan is guaranteed by the two promoters. - b) GECL-2.0 and as extended (WCTL) of SBI are secured by way of extension of 2nd charge over the existing primary and collateral securities including mortgages created in favour of the consortium banks on pari passu basis.
+Refer Note 19(i)

+- c) GECL 2.0 and as extended (WCTL) of Canara Bank are secured by 1st Pari passu Charge on entire Current Assets of the Company including Receivables and collaterally secured by pari pasu charge on equitable mortgage of Factory land and building located at Bahadurgarh, Patiala and Moradabad.
+Refer Note 19(i). - d) Canara Bank Term Loan of Rs 1000 Lakhs was primarily secured by 1st pari passu charge on entire current assets of the Company including receivables and collaterally secured through pari pasu charge on equitable mortgage of factory land and building located at Bahadurgarh Patiala Punjab and at Moradabad and hypothecation of Plant and Machinery. - (iv) Date of agreement: 08.08.2022, tenure 10 years, rate of interest 10.25% p.a - (v) The company has utilised the borrowings from banks and financial institutions for the specific purposes for which it was taken. - (vi) There has been no default in respect of repayment of borrowings and interest.
+Company has not been declared as wilful defaulter by any bank or financial institution or any other lender. - (vii) Represents the Loan from directors of the erstwhile company merged (refer note 3C.1) in accordance with the scheme of amalgamation between Triputi Infrastructure Pvt Ltd (Transferor Company) with Milkfood Ltd (Transferee Company) duly approved by NCLT Chandigarh Bench.